gthvn1/crashtos/Readme.md

-# Crash Test Dummy Mini OS
+# Crashtos: Crash Test Operating System

 We will follow [Amateur Makes an OS](https://www.youtube.com/playlist?list=PLT7NbkyNWaqajsw8Xh7SP9KJwjfpP8TNX).
 It is really interesting so let's do it.